Skip to content

 • Deprecated API endpoints and elements must remain supported for the life of the major version.

-• When deprecating an endpoint or element, API teams must increment the minor version and publish the deprecation made in the release note for that release.
+• API teams must increment the minor version and explain the deprecation made in the release note for that release, when deprecating an endpoint or element.

-Since deprecated elements still need to be supported, they can become expensive to maintain.
-Therefore, eventually the API team will want to create a new major version to remove the deprecated parts, and then deprecate the previous version.
+Deprecated elements still need to be supported and often become expensive to maintain.
+Therefore, API teams will eventually want to create a new major version to remove the deprecated parts, and then deprecate the previous version.

 Examples of Partial Deprecation

-A deprecated endpoint, query parameter, or property on a resource would typically be considered a breaking change for a consumer when it is removed.
-Therefore, it is appropriate to announce the deprecation, guide the consumer to the new option if available, and wait until the next major version of the API to remove it.
+A deprecated endpoint, query parameter, header, or property on a resource would be considered a breaking change for a consumer when it is removed.
+Therefore, announce the deprecation, guide the consumer to the new alternative, if available, continue to support it, and wait until the next major version of the API to remove it.

 Endpoint deprecated